 - Routine: this is the behaviour that occurs almost automatically when prompted by the cue and might be considered as desired or detrimental.

-- Reward: the payoff or positive reinforcement that occurs as a result of the routine.
+- Reward: the payoff or positive reinforcement that occurs as a result of the routine and meets a craving behind your action.

 BUILDING, BREAKING OR STACKING.

-- Creating a new habit, by identifying a cue and desired routine.
+Creating a new habit involves identifying a regular, reliable cue and crafting an impactful reward.

 IN YOUR LATTICEWORK.